era/elias.sh/markdown/posts/opentelemetry_timeseries_metrics_and_a_bit_of_rust.md

 > Distributed traces are simply an interrelated series of events - Honeycomb’s O’Reilly Book Observability Engineering

 Let’s build on top of the structured events.
-What if a user request to your system would mean that a couple of internal services would be called before the response is sent to the user?
+What if a user request to your system would mean that a couple of internal services would be called before the response is sent back to them?
 So, let’s say that we have something like:

 ![service-req.png](/opentelemetry_timeseries_metrics_and_a_bit_of_rust/service-req.png)